Affordable housing in Canada: Research and observations

-In a 2014 report by the Canadian Alliance to End Homelessness and York University, lead author Stephen Gaetz called for direct federal funding for building affordable housing units to respond to homelessness in Canada as the fall budget showed a surplus.
-Gaetz said that if an extra $46 per Canadian was spent on affordable housing it would hasten the end of chronic homelessness and help many thousands of Canadians who were at risk of homelessness.
-The report estimated that the cost to the economy of the 235,000 Canadians estimated to experience homelessness annually was about $7 billion.
-The numbers of homeless people has not decreased despite "$2 billion earmarked in federal funding."
-Over the last 25 years, the federal government had been decreasing investment in affordable housing.
-By 2014, this represented a decrease of 46% since the 1980s.
-Since 1989, the population of Canada increased 30% but the amount per capita spent to build affordable housing stock decreased from $115 per capita in 1989 to $60 per capita in 2014.
-In 1982, the federal government built 20,450 affordable housing units; in 2006 only 4,393 units were built.
-Gaetz called attention to public policies in places such as taxation that benefitted homeowners by approximately $8.6 billion a year.
-The report said that the federal government was funneling money to those who are not in need while neglecting those in the greatest need.

 Ryerson City Building Institute's research and policy manager Graham Haines in Toronto said in 2017 that Canadian policymakers had focused almost exclusively on promoting home ownership since the late 1990s creating a pattern of building housing units, like condos, for investors rather than the end usersthe renters.
 By "letting the market do what the market wants," Canada neglected the needs of its population, Haines wrote.
 This resulted in a decades-long decline in the supply of purpose-built rental apartments as developers preferred to build condominiums especially with favourable tax policies and incentives in place.
 Haines said that as millennials reach an age where they are ready to become homebuyers they may well be competing for the same condominiums as seniors who want to downsize.
 Haines called for public policy changes that favour the construction of appropriate rental units that are affordable for those who will be using them, recognizing that rent will be a significant part of the real estate sector in Canada.